evangelistapaul/R_Day_Simulation/README.md

 ## Acknowledgments

 - Built with [SimPy](https://simpy.readthedocs.io/) - Discrete event simulation framework
+- This was an incredible learning journey with claude.ai and gemini.google.com
 - This is a simulated representation of a hypothetical R-Day for West Point in 2026.
 The process depicted in this simulation does not represent official policies or plans.
 This simulation is intended solely for academic purposes.